alaaelsanteel/Basic-Banking-System/README.md

 # Basic Banking System
-This project is the firt task of [The Sparks Foundation Internship](https://www.thesparksfoundationsingapore.org/) tasks.
-The project is to create a simple dynamic 3#### Banking System.
+This project is the first task of [The Sparks Foundation Internship](https://www.thesparksfoundationsingapore.org/) tasks.
+The project is to create a simple dynamic
+#### Banking System.
  ## Overview:
   1. ### Home Page
    > An overview of what the system is.